SEND

 How will I know how my child/young person is doing?
 How will you help me to support my child’s learning?

-Children with the statutory ‘Education, Health Care Plan’ have an annual review additionally to these meetings in which progress on individual targets are reviewed and an updated plan is put in place.
+Children with the statutory ‘Education, Health Care Plan’ (EHCP) have an annual review additionally to these meetings in which progress on individual targets are reviewed and an updated plan is put in place.

 What support is there for parents/carers?

 The teachers are always available for discussions and to offer support after school and by appointment.
 The class teacher is the first point of contact for any queries.
+Teachers can also be contacted by Class Dojo, by an email to admin@pitton.wilts.sch.uk, and at handovers at the end of the school day throughout the school week.

 Our approach to teaching pupils with SEN